 Options Description Cancel No action is executed and the user exits the parameter.
 To delivery settings Every parameter for which a customer-specific default setting was ordered is reset to this customer-specific value.
 All other parameters are reset to the factory setting.
-This option is not visible if no customer-specific settings have been ordered.
 Restart device The restart resets every parameter whose data are in the volatile memory (RAM) to the factory setting (e.g. measured value data).
 The device configuration remains unchanged.
+History reset Every parameter is reset to the factory setting.